micz/wp-500px-jsgallery/readme.txt

 == Changelog ==

+= 1.1.1 =
+* CSS fix to show the thumbnails in the correct size in Firefox.

 = 1.1 =
 * Added an option to load exclusively the custom css file and not the default one.
 * Is now possible to use the "user500px" shortcode param to set a different 500px username on a page.